What Is CAR T-Cell Therapy?

 CAR T therapy vs. chemotherapy

 One of the main differences between CAR T therapy and chemotherapy is the type of cells targeted by each form of treatment.
 Chemotherapy targets all of the cells in the body that are rapidly dividing, regardless of whether they’re cancerous or not.
-CAR T therapy, on the other hand, targets only cells that are cancerous.
+CAR T therapy, on the other hand, targets only cells that possess a specific target.
+Depending on the type of target, each type of CAR T may have additional side effects that are specifically related to killing healthy cells in the body that carry those targets.

 What types of cancer does CAR T therapy treat?